hcyogeesh/originalPython/Miscellaneous/incompleteFilesInfos.md

 17. E = 420 - Learn to use the eval() function with parameters in it like num1 operator num2.
 18. E = 417 - Learn to use arrays in python.
 19. E = 416 - Learn to solve through dictionary.
+20. E = 423 - Try to optimise the first function.